If a white supremacist pushes a Black man into the river,

 Who’s going to rescue him?

-Only if there’s another white man, standing besides them,
+Only if there’s another white man standing beside them,

-But it’s gonna be dangerous, because he’ll get wet,
+But it’s going to be dangerous, because he’ll get wet,

 And in the ensuing struggle,